jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: Redesign of notes!

 **Thoughts:** After using the notes app for the last little while, I found it wasn't very user friendly.
 It didn't work well on my phone and it was hard to review and update notes later.
 I redesined the UI with bootstrap and that made it more responsive.
 I added a way to sort and filter the notes with a title and a category.

+### Day 26: September 27, 2025

+**Today's Progress**: C# WebScraping!

+**Thoughts:**  Today I started a project in C# that scrapes some profile web pages for their information.
+I wanted to agregate the data from multiple profiles into one view.
+Kind of hard to explain.